GoblinArchives/LiminalHorror/Adventures/Conversions/The Isle.md

 ### A more complex setup (B)

-Having the Investigators hired as a part of a somewhat secretive expidition to explore a lost outpost of the Church is an interesting one.
+Having the Investigators hired as a part of a somewhat secretive expedition to explore a lost outpost of the Church is an interesting one.
 Having the Investigators have different backgrounds and secret motivations, and having them not know the exact motives of their employers, can add a layer of complexity to the setup that can create some interesting tensions.
 Use this as a framework to set up your own framing.

 #### **The Job**

-**For the Investigators:** You have been hired to take a part in a research expidition to unearth an important historical relic.
-The exact nature of the item is up for debate, but it is clear that the grant holder is very keen on aquiring it.
+**For the Investigators:** You have been hired to take a part in a research expedition to unearth an important historical relic.
+The exact nature of the item is up for debate, but it is clear that the grant holder is very keen on acquiring it.
 The heavy stack of paperwork, including extensive NDAs make it clear that secrecy is of the utmost importance.
 It is clear that the work will be compensated extremely well, and the level of organization in regards to the recruiter leaves you feeling confident in the outcome.
 A moment of pause can be felt, went parsing through the legal jargon, when you realize that the expectation is on the groups success, and some less than legal means may be required when dealing with the occupants.
-Gaining access to the lower levels of the Isle is paramount, but be careful, since not much is known about the monistary and its occupants.
+Gaining access to the lower levels of the Isle is paramount, but be careful, since not much is known about the monastery and its occupants.
 A moderate sea craft with equiment should take you to the island despite the incoming storm.

 - **For the Facilitator:** This job is being funded by a research division of [Panopticon](https://liminalhorrorrpg.com/resources/Factions/Panopticon/).
 Their records unearthed a potential Resonant Artifact has led the department head to fund an off the books acquisition mission using sub-contractors in hopes of staying under the radar of other departments (and other factions).
 The Church involvement complicates the matter as well, so plausible deniability is key.
 They will outsource the recruitment and excursion in hopes of finding success (or softening the way if another mission is needed).
 - **Leads:** A few bits of information about the island has leaked out over the years and would lead to a group being formed to look into it.
   - Records within the church about the Isle, including some cryptic discussion of something contained within.
 Regular payments to send monthly supplies has been on the books for multiple centuries.
 It is worth noting that no modern supplies are sent.
 Digging deeper into the records, there has been no communication with the abbot or the monks on the island, with writings to and from expressly forbidden by the church.
   - A legend about the Island and how there is fire that must be tended and never go out lest doom befall the world.
   - Hidden in an old archive is a letter by the monk Déaglán speaking of something buried deep within the island.
-  - A missing persons report for Muirgel, a criminal and a theif who was last seen sneaking onto the boat used to transport goods to the island.
-The investiation is still ongoing.
+  - A missing persons report for Muirgel, a criminal and a thief who was last seen sneaking onto the boat used to transport goods to the island.
+The investigation is still ongoing.

 #### Backgrounds

-These backgrounds serve as the job that the Investigator was hired to do for the expidition.
+These backgrounds serve as the job that the Investigator was hired to do for the expedition.
 Each should have access to specialized equipment based on their job.
 Use the equipment lists to help load out the characters.
 It may be that items come up during play, and if they would reasonably have it on their persons they do (but it takes up an Inventory slot).
 A few of these would have a weapon.

 - Logistics Coordinator
 - The Documentarian